 My first foray into quality occurred with the Air Force's Total Quality Management program in Washington D.C.
 Like other TQM implementations, the customer focus parts of the implementation were very good, but the metrics aspects of the program never seemed to gain traction.
 Further, the momentum was difficult to sustain.

 Two books were central to the development of SCOPEVision out of the division's work in continuous improvement.
 One was The Consultant's Calling by Geoffrey Bellman.
 It reinforced the conclusion that all managers are consultants, challenged just like external consultants in sustaining improvement and making organizations self-reliant.
-The other book was Hammer and Champy's Reengineering the Corporation, that contrasted TQM with what reengineering was intended to achieve.
 That led to another book, The Six Sigma Way, that explained Motorola's Six Sigma system, now often combined with Japanese lean manufacturing principles as Lean Six Sigma.
 The epiphany was that all of these models had very much in common, but in some ways they were difficult to apply to our division's mission.
 The use of SCOPE and research that followed helped flesh out the SCOPEVision core.

 Use in the Division of Finance and Procurement

 In the Division of Finance and Procurement, the model was used primarily in a financial controls and supply management environment.
-The achievements—the "missions accomplished" on the division's radarscope—included contract and procurement thresholds adjustments which eliminated transactions out of the central system, about 30% reduction over three years.
+The division's achievements—the "missions accomplished" on the division's radarscope—included contract and procurement thresholds adjustments which eliminated transactions out of the central system, about 30% reduction over three years.
 SCOPE was used to survey the state's contracting community and make improvements to the process.
 The model was used to clarify relationships between the Department of Correction's Correctional Industries and state agencies (who must purchase office furniture from them) and to streamline construction contracting review.
 SCOPE was to implement statewide audit recommendations arising out of the statewide audit of the state's central debt collections operations.

 The Evolution, the Present, and the Future